 The Austin Valkyries are always looking for new players and welcome any and all women who are interested in joining our club.
 Our aim is to build on our successes to become the region’s premier rugby club – and we want you to be part of that!
 No experience is necessary; we all learned the game from scratch at some point so we are very understanding and patient with brand new players.
 Our coaching staff is committed to teaching the basic skills necessary for learning the great game of rugby, and will introduce new players to live action in a safe and appropriate manner.
 After all, we want you to stay around and play forever…like us!

-When in season, we train every Monday/Wednesday at 7:30 pm at Burnet Middle School in North Austin.
+When in season, we train every Monday/Wednesday at 7:00 pm at Nixon Lane in Northeast Austin.

 Interested or have more questions?
 See below for a list of commonly asked questions and then email us at email@example.com!